anyei/sfdc-package-to-txt/README.md

 ### As Environment variable
 In all my samples above, i have this little program as environment variable on Windows 10.
 You just have to edit the "Path" entry for the "System Variables" section, add your folder location of this program.
 I would recommend you to rename the program to be lowercase like i did.

+# DOTNET CORE
+A dotnet core version of this app has been released, you can find the src-dotnet-core folder.
+The bin contains the compiled version, the arguments are pretty much the same as the original .net app.
+I have not tried on linux yet but will try to do it soon.

 ## TODO
 1. Produce a cross platform version of this app.